no10ds/DEPRECATED-rapid-api/docs/guides/contributing/contributing.md

 subject id which can be looked up in the permissions database to describe the permission access level for that particular user.
 The database follows a naming convention of ```WRITE_PUBLIC```.

+## Session timeout
+A 5min timer has been added to the user session in the UI, to change this value please go to [session_time.js](./templates/js/session_timer.js) and change the `FIVE_MINUTES` field.

 ## Gotchas 🤯

 - When using `Pyenv` you will probably be using v2+.
 If this is the case, ensure you add `$(pyenv root)/shims` to your